 2. Configure Scout in your Celery application file:

-import scout_apm.celery from scout_apm.api import Config from celery import Celery app = Celery('tasks', backend='redis://localhost', broker='redis://localhost') # If you are using app.config_from_object() to point to your Django settings # and have configured Scout there, this is not necessary: Config.set( key="[AVAILABLE IN THE SCOUT UI]", name="Same as Web App Name", monitor=True, ) scout_apm.celery.install(app)
+import scout_apm.celery from scout_apm.api import Config from celery import Celery app = Celery('tasks', backend='redis://localhost', broker='redis://localhost') # If you are using app.config_from_object() to point to your Django settings # and have configured Scout there, this is not necessary: Config.set( key="[AVAILABLE IN THE SCOUT UI]", name="Same as Web App Name", monitor=True, # If you'd like to utilize Error Monitoring: errors_enabled=True, ) scout_apm.celery.install(app)

 app argument is optional and was added in version 2.12.0, but you should provide it for complete instrumentation.